4K1D3V/CraftCloud/README.md

 Welcome to the **CraftCloud** GitHub repository! 🌤️

 This is the central hub for all our development activities, focusing on providing top-notch hosting services for **Minecraft** servers and **Discord bots**.
-Here, you'll find the latest updates, code, and resources that power our innovative hosting solutions.
+Here, you'll find the latest updates, code, and resurces that power our innovative hosting solutions.

 ## About CraftCloud